complyue/edh-early-history/README.md

 formalized on theoretical ground.
-If you are doing relevant CS researches, **Edh** is yet another piece of friendly _BSD_ licensed software at your hand, PRs updating information here, including citation requirement for your relevant work is welcomed.
+If you are doing relevant CS researches, **Edh** is yet another piece of friendly _BSD_ licensed software at your hand, PRs updating information here, including citation requirement for your relevant work are welcomed.

 ## A joke